hungovercoders-blog/datagriff/docs/_posts/2024-01-07-azure-terraform-export/2024-01-07-azure-terraform-export.md

 ![Resource Group Original]({{ site.baseurl }}/assets/2024-01-07-azure-terraform-export/resource_group_original.png)

 Run the following command from that directory with the rg parameter taking in the resource group you want to import.
-The below imports a resource group called "dev-containerapp-rg-hngc" from the subscription we have authenticated against in the previous setup steps.
+The below imports a resource group called "lrn-containerapp-rg-hngc" from the subscription we have authenticated against in the previous setup steps.

 ```bash
 aztfexport rg lrn-containerapp-rg-hngc